POPs Regulation Compliance

 Phthalate Testing

-Phthalates is a general term for compounds which result from the reaction of phthalic anhydride and alcohol.
-Such substances are mainly employed as plasticisers make plastics and rubber more piable.
-They are widely used in electronic and electrical equipment (EEE), toys, coatings, inks, garments, packaging materials, detergents, lubricants and personal care articles, etc. But when the concentration of phthalates exceeds a certain level, it may disrupt endocrine of human bodies, bringing harm to the development and health of children.
+Phthalates is a general term for compounds that result from the reaction of phthalic anhydride and alcohol.
+Such substances are mainly employed as plasticizers making plastics and rubber more pliable.
+They are widely used in electronic and electrical equipment (EEE), toys, coatings, inks, garments, packaging materials, detergents, lubricants, and personal care articles.
+But when the concentration of phthalates exceeds a certain level, it may disrupt the endocrine system of human bodies, bringing harm to the development and health of children.

 Disclaimer

-C&K Testing accepts no responsibility or liability whatsoever with regard to the information on this website.
-Reproduction for non-commercial purposes of information and documents from the our website is authorised provided that you acknowledge "C&K Testing" as the source.
+CIRS Testing accepts no responsibility or liability whatsoever with regard to the information on this website.
+Reproduction for non-commercial purposes of information and documents from the our website is authorised provided that you acknowledge "CIRS Testing" as the source.